johnfedoruk/bangular/aio/content/guide/npm-packages.md

 You don't deploy them with the production application although there is no harm in doing so.

-**[@angular/cli](https://github.com/angular/angular-cli/)**: The Angular CLI tools.
+**[@bangular/cli](https://github.com/bangular/bangular-cli/)**: The Bangular CLI tools.

-**[@angular/compiler-cli](https://github.com/angular/angular/blob/master/packages/compiler-cli/README.md)**: The Angular compiler, which is invoked by the Angular CLI's `build` and `serve` commands.
+**[@bangular/compiler-cli](https://github.com/bangular/bangular/blob/master/packages/compiler-cli/README.md)**: The Bangular compiler, which is invoked by the Bangular CLI's `build` and `serve` commands.

-**[@angular/language-service](https://github.com/angular/angular-cli/)**: The Angular language service analyzes component templates and provides type and error information that TypeScript-aware editors can use to improve the developer's experience.
+**[@bangular/language-service](https://github.com/bangular/bangular-cli/)**: The Bangular language service analyzes component templates and provides type and error information that TypeScript-aware editors can use to improve the developer's experience.
-For example, see the [Angular language service extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template)
+For example, see the [Bangular language service extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Bangular.ng-template)

 **@types/... **: TypeScript definition files for 3rd party libraries such as Jasmine and node.

-**[codelyzer](https://www.npmjs.com/package/codelyzer)**: A linter for Angular apps whose rules conform to the Angular [style guide](guide/styleguide).
+**[codelyzer](https://www.npmjs.com/package/codelyzer)**: A linter for Bangular apps whose rules conform to the Bangular [style guide](guide/styleguide).

 **jasmine/... **: packages to support the [Jasmine](https://jasmine.github.io/) test library.